 The Importance of the Adrenal Thyroid ConnectionApr 19, 2021

-If you have thyroid disease, whether it is Hashimotos or low thyroid function, Graves' disease, overactive thyroid or hyperthyroidism, this is going to be an important key to your self healing.
+If you have thyroid problems, like Hashimotos or Graves' disease, this may be the key to your self-healing.

 The following teachings are taken from my Thyroid Deep Dive online course.

-I am a functional medicine doctor, and was working with a client whose thyroid numbers were out of the normal ranges.
-Her endocrinologist rightly diagnosed Hashimoto's disease and needed to put her on Synthroid/Levothyroxine to make up for the thyroid hormones she wasn't producing, (and yes, she did have elevated antibodies) but her symptoms continued to get worse.
+I am a functional medicine doctor.
+I was working with a client whose thyroid numbers were out of the normal ranges.
+Her endocrinologist rightly diagnosed Hashimoto's disease and needed to put her on Synthroid/Levothyroxine to make up for the thyroid hormones she wasn't producing (and yes, she did have elevated antibodies).
+However, her symptoms continued to get worse.

-When we worked together to address the adrenal and cortisol system, her thyroid function and antibody levels started improving.
-It continued to improve to the point she did not need thyroid medication anymore, and is stable and symptom-free!
+Together, I and the endocrinologist worked to address the adrenal and cortisol system.
+Fortunately, her thyroid function and antibody levels started improving due to our efforts.
+It continued to improve to the point she did not need thyroid medication anymore and now she is stable and symptom-free!

 You see, the bottom line is that stress and adrenal function affects thyroid function.

-Understanding the adrenal thyroid connection will teach you how to heal this, in a sustainable way!
+Understanding the adrenal thyroid connection will teach you how to heal these issues in a sustainable way!

 How chronic stress releases cortisol

-During times of stress and high performance, the Hypothalamus in the brain sends Corticotrophin releasing hormone (CRH) to the anterior pituitary gland, also in the brain.
+During times of stress and high performance, the Hypothalamus in the brain sends Corticotrophin releasing hormones (CRH) to the anterior pituitary gland.

-The pituitary in turn, sends a signaling hormone ACTH down to tell our adrenal glands to produce 3 things:
+Then the pituitary gland sends a signaling hormone ACTH down to tell our adrenal glands to produce 3 things: